ropensci-archive/opendata/opendata.md

 ### Wikipedia ###

--   <pkg>wikipediatrend</pkg> ([GitHub](https://github.com/petermeissner/wikipediatrend)): Provides access to Wikipedia page access statistics.
+-   [wikipediatrend](https://github.com/petermeissner/wikipediatrend) (removed from CRAN): Provides access to Wikipedia page access statistics.
 -   <pkg>WikipediR</pkg>: WikipediR is a wrapper for the MediaWiki API, aimed particularly at the Wikimedia 'production' wikis, such as Wikipedia.
 [Source on GitHub](https://github.com/Ironholds/WikipediR)
 -   [rwikidata](https://github.com/chgrl/rwikidata) (not on CRAN): Request data from (and some day probably edit data in) [Wikidata.org](https://www.wikidata.org/wiki/Wikidata:Main_Page), the free knowledgebase.
--   [WikidataR](https://github.com/Ironholds/WikidataR) (not on CRAN): An R API wrapper for the Wikidata store of semantic data.
+-   <pkg>WikidataR</pkg>: An R API wrapper for the Wikidata store of semantic data.
+[Source on GitHub](https://github.com/Ironholds/WikidataR).